6 Unique and Creative Ideas for ‘Get to Know Your Customers Day’

 Customers are the backbone of any business.
 For your business to be profitable, it’s vital that you know who your target market is, what their preferences are, and match your products to their needs.
 Regular trend analysis and communication go a long way to knowing your target market, but one of the best tools you can use to learn about your customers is to observe Get To Know Your Customers Day.

-The internationally accepted Gregorian calendar recognises four days each year on which business owners and employees should get to know their customers.
+There are four days each year on which business owners and employees should get to know their customers.
 These days fall on the third Thursday in January, April, July, and October.
 Each Get To Know Your Customer Day is a dedicated opportunity to connect with your customer base, build relationships, and hopefully secure their continued loyalty.

 If you’ve never incorporated a Get To Know Your Customer Day into your retention plan, it’s not too late to start.
 Here are some ideas for getting the most value out of this day of customer celebration.